Anushka-2602/CsvImporter/README.md

 ➡️ Users can append the imported data to a new spreadsheet or the current spreadsheet running on the Google sheets.

+➡️ Sample working of Sidebar is hosted as a static website using AWS

 CHALLENGES:
 ➡️ To import large Csv files, so to fairly solve that the system will implement batch processing, it will process the CSV data in batches of 1000 rows at a time.